VisualFP/docs/SA/design_concept/content/design/design_evaluation_results.typ

 some negative feedback.

-The most consistent criticism was about the operator functions being aligned in the middle, implying that the design accounts for infix application, but were written in parentheses (e.g. `(+)`), which is the form of normal function application that doesn't support infix notation.
-This is a very valid point, and is something we didn't intend to imply / didn't think about enough.
-It should be fairly easy to fix though: Just align the operators to the left as well.
+The most consistent criticism was about the operator functions being aligned in the middle, implying that the design accounts for infix application but was written in parentheses (e.g., `(+)`), a form of regular function application that doesn't support infix notation.
+This is a very valid point and is something we didn't intend to imply/didn't think about enough.
+It should be fairly easy to fix, e.g., by aligning the operators to the left.

-Another point if critique that was repeated by several participants was that unapplied parameters are not used correctly and / or inconsistently.
-It was e.g. mentioned that using a parameter-value `a` is not allowed in
+Another point of critique that several participants repeated was that unapplied parameters are not used correctly and/or inconsistently.
+It was e.g., mentioned that using a parameter-value `a` is not allowed in
 $eta$-reduced form, which is correct.
-The key-point here is that these missing arguments are type-holes portrayed in violet, indicating that they are unfilled.
+The critical point here is that these missing arguments are type-holes portrayed in violet, indicating that they are unfilled.
 Unfortunately, this was not clear enough solely based on the images.